Top 20 Kansas USA Events and Festivals

 7 themed weekends from Labor Day weekend to mid-October, including Columbus Day

 A fun event for the whole family, the Kansas City Renaissance Festival features over 16 stages of continuous entertainment from hypnotists and troubadours to harpists, jugglers, pipers and psychics and more, as well as live armored jousting, over 100 artisan booths, food and drink “fit for a King” and more.

 For more information about the Kansas City Renaissance Festival visit:

 early - mid September

 For 10 days each September, Hutchinson is home to the largest event in Kansas – the Kansas State Fair featuring over 280-acres of the best of Kansas' agriculture, livestock and commerce, as well as live entertainment.
-Popular Fair attractions include an animal birthing center and an exotic animal petting zoo.
+Noted on this site as one of the mot important top 20 Kansas USA events and festivals, this popular State Fair has wealth of attractions including an animal birthing center and an exotic animal petting zoo.
 Concerts range from country to pop at the 10,000-seat grandstand and three other stages throughout the grounds.

 McPherson Scottish Festival